wr1/grk/README.md

 ![Deploy](https://github.com/wr1/grk/actions/workflows/tests.yml/badge.svg)![Version](https://img.shields.io/github/v/release/wr1/grk)
 # grk

-CLI tool to push cfold files to Grok LLM and save output as cfold and JSON.
+CLI tool to use GROK API, aimed at use with code and typesetting.

 ## Features

 - Prompt grok using a combination of file(s) and prompt
 - Exact control over which files go into grok

 ## Installation
 With `pip`